KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

 ====================

 Pressing the Live Stacker Monitor button launches the Live Stacker Monitor window.
-The purpose of the Monitor is to display more infomation at the subframe level about the subs being stacked.
+The purpose of the Monitor is to display more information at the subframe level about the subs being stacked.

         |FITS Viewer Live Stacker Monitor|